hashicorp/terraform-website/content/source/docs/enterprise-beta/private/install.html.md

   * *NOTE:* Certificates are per region, so be sure to create them in the same region as you'll be deploying Terraform Enterprise into.
   * *NOTE:* The certificate must allow the fully qualified hostname that Terraform Enterprise will be using.
 This means you need to decide on a final hostname when creating the certificates and use the same value in the configuration.

+[//]: <> (Insert instructions about cloning the aws-standard repo to your laptop/server where you will do the deploy from.)

 The following details will be requested during the application bootstrapping process.
 It's helpful to have them prepared beforehand.

 * **SMTP Credentials**: Terraform Enterprise requires SMTP information to send email.
 SMTP configuration can be skipped if necessary during the installation, but HashiCorp recommends configuring it during the initial bootstrapping process.